Wireless Optical Communication (WOC) Terminal Overview

 - Electrical safety.
 If the equipment is connected to a power source, ensure it is de-energized before installation to avoid electric shock.

 - GPS App.
-Use your GPS app and communicate with your remote partner to verify your target.
+Use your GPS app and communicate with your teammate to verify each other's position.

-- Do not power the terminal before completing this step.
+Do not power on the terminal before completing this step.

 13.